mokyen/okyensourcesoftware/invariance.md

 RAII establishes a relationship between the data member and the resource.
 Placing a file handle as a public member would be dangerous, as changing it could create a memory leak.
 RAII creates an invariance between the member and the resource.

 On a side note, I really prefer the term CADRe, or Constructor Acquires-Destructor Releases, as a better name for remembering RAII.
-It it just easier to remember the meaning.
+It is just easier to remember the meaning.
 However, it's hard to change a term that's been around longer than the Super Nintendo.

 ## Property of a Data Member that Must Be True